Day Nine: Lo Que La Restauración Hace Posible

 Por mostrarme lo que es posible cuando descansas.
 For showing me what is possible when you rest.

 Por enseñarme que el esfuerzo y la facilidad son socios, no enemigos.
-For teaching me that effort and ease are partners, not enemies.
+For teaching me that effort and ease are partners.

 Por el ritmo.
 For the rhythm.